Learn Python with Talk Python's 270 hours of courses

 53:03 Okay.

-53:04 Threads and threads are useful to scale the Rust runtime of stuff.
+53:04 Threads and threads are useful to scale the RAST runtime of stuff.

-53:10 No, there are some, the Rust side of stuff, of the things, meaning that those will be like the amount of threads used by Rust to handle your requests.
+53:10 No, there are some, the RAST side of stuff, of the things, meaning that those will be like the amount of threads used by RAST to handle your requests.

-53:20 So for example, if your application runs, opens like a tons of websocket,
+53:20 So for example, if your application runs, opens like a tons of WebSocket, maybe you have like a WebSocket service.

-53:33 for the Rust side, so it can actually handle more of those requests in the
+53:34 So it can actually handle more of those requests in the WebSocket land.

-53:56 So on ASGI, since you will have like the event loop, there's no so much difference in how many threads you, how many blocking threads you spawn,
+53:56 So on ASGI, since you will have like the event loop, there's no so much difference in how many threads you, how many blocking threads you spawn because those blocking threads will still have to schedule stuff on the Python event loop.

-54:11 event loop, but on WSGI, since you don't have, you're not limited to the main thread of Python.
+54:11 But on VOOSKI, since you don't have, you're not limited to the main thread of Python.

 54:52 Right.